 If the listing includes "farm animals" this means you can see, and be within a few feet of the animals, but not touch them.
 Usually they're behind a fence.
 Often, cows and larger farm animals are present!

 Who doesn't like a hayride?
 The rides often take you around the farm, frequently out to the fields where the trees grow!
 Often free, a few farms charge $1 to $3.
 Most are tractor-pulled, but a few are horse-drawn.

 Like a hayride, but you sit on benches instead of hay bales; still fun!
 Sometimes, the term wagon ride or hayride is used interchangably.
 Sometimes they are horse-drawn, other times, a tractor is used to pull the wagon.

 If you are REALLY lucky and the weather cooperates, a few farms offer sleigh rides, on a real big, horse-pulled sleigh!
 Except in very cold northern or mountainous area, these are usually catch-as-catch can, meaning you must call in advance to reserve a spot on a list.
 Then IF there is a sufficient snowfall, they will call you back and ask if you want to go.
 Often stables, that do NOT sell trees, offer sleigh rides, so be sure to check!
-This page has links to the sleigh rides we know of, listed by state!

 Many farms will help lift, load and secure the tree to your car.